 - Why have my search bookmarks stopped working?

-- Queries made on the new FT Search application use a different url format.
-As a result bookmarked searches created prior to September 13 2012 will no longer work, so you will need to redefine them.
-Similarly, any searches containing the operator “OR” do not presently work.
-We aim to reinstate this functionality in the early part of 2013.
+- Any bookmarked searches created prior to September 13 2012 will no longer work, so you will need to redefine them.
+Similarly, any searches containing the operator “OR” will no longer work.

 - How can I improve the relevance of my results?